-When using the camera in auto mode or at "B" and your head does not shield the eyepiece from light (self-timer operation or Remote Cable release), slide the eyepiece cap onto the eyepiece frame.
+When using the camera in auto mode or at "B", if your head does not shield the eyepiece from light (self-timer operation), slide the eyepiece cap onto the eyepiece frame.
 This prevents unwanted light from affecting exposure.

-To keep it handy, the eyepiece cap threads onto the camera strap.
+To keep it handy, the eyepiece cap threads onto the camera strap (p.
+5).